Know Your Worth: When It’s Time To Adjust Your Freelance Rate

 You Are Providing a New Service

-Freelancing RateFinally, if you realize that you are providing a new service that you did not provide in the past, it is definitely time for you to consider charging more money.
+Finally, if you realize that you are providing a new service you did not provide in the past, it is time to consider charging more money.

-They probably have a set per word rate that they charge for the services.
+They probably have a set per-word rate that they charge for the services.
 Or, they have negotiated a separate flat rate with individual clients to make the pricing easier.

-Some freelance writers are trying to expand the services they provide on platforms such as Solidgigs to become a one-stop-shop for some of their clients.
+On the other hand, copywriting is only one portion of digital marketing.
+Some freelance writers are trying to expand their services on platforms such as Solidgigs to become a one-stop-shop for some clients.

 Therefore, some of the services that they may consider adding in the future include: